EngrErics/Starbase-DarkyShadow/ImprovedPIDApproach/README.md

 `t=20` Time spent to limit/rampup acceleration, in multiples of 0.4s, i.e. 20=8sec reducing this number will cause a faster initial rampup.
 If you veer off course during the initial start increasing this number will more gracefully start the approach.
 Think of this as a softstart.

-`Kp=0.06` Coefficient of Proportional term, increase for a faster more aggressive approaches
+`Kp=0.06` Coefficient of Proportional term, increase for a faster more aggressive approaches.

 `Kd=5.8` Coefficient of Derivative term, need to increase this when increasing Kp.
-Remember that Kd is the opposition to Kp, like my sled being pulled from both sides to keep it controlled while moving forward analogy.
+Remember that Kd is the opposition to Kp, like my sled being pulled from both sides to keep it controlled while moving forward analogy from the manual.
 If you don&#39;t fly forward when initially testing, you need to reduce this.
 If you overshoot your target, you need to increase this.

 `H=0.5` This value should always be between 0 and 1.
-Lower values reduce oscillations in the d term at the cost of losing responsiveness.
+Lower values reduce fast changes in the d term at the cost of losing responsiveness.
 Higher values cause the d term to be more responsive.
 For more aggressive tunings you will have to use a higher value here.
 If you see your rev thrusters pulsing too much during flight and especially if it causes you to veer off throughout the middle of the approach, decreasing this will help at the cost of not being able to user larger Kp values.
 This value affects a lowpass filter that has been applied to the D term on line 5.
 If unsure keep between 0.5 and 0.8.

 `g=0.200` This value determines the stop condition of the approach software loop.
 The end is determined by the velocity that the ship is moving while at the setpoint.
 0.200 in the example refers to the velocity the ship can still be moving when at the setpoint when determining that the end of the approach has occurred.
 If you want the approach end to be recognized sooner, increase this value.